orxngc/dots/README.md

 # orangc's flake

-An important note: many of the configurations here are taken from *many* other opensource dotfile repositories.
+An important note: many of the configurations here are taken from *many* other opensource dotfile repositories (e.g. the ags configs are just a slightly modified version of Aylur's dots; I will be modifying them even more later).
 Without those, this wouldn't be possible!

 What I use: